Old House Vs. New House: Which Is The Better Option For You?

 The Bottom Line: Determine What You Need In A Home

-Regardless of whether you buy a new home vs. an old home, buying a home will require plenty of research, patience and compromises.
+Regardless of whether you buy a new home or an old home, buying a home will require plenty of research, patience and compromises.
 Making a checklist of your must-have features can help you identify what you can’t live without in a house.
-If you need more info on the home buying process, be sure to read through the Learning Center.

 Ready to start the home buying process?
 Check out our mortgage calculator to have a clearer idea of what your budget is, before starting your house search.